-- CBS, Land Registry, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "Dutch Housing Market Quarterly: High price increases on the horizon", 14 March 2024
+- CBS, Land Registry, Dutch Central Bank, Dutch Housing Market Quarterly Rabobank and Economic Update Rabobank, unless stated otherwise - RaboResearch: "Housing market quarterly: House prices continue to increase, but in lower gear", 23 December 2024

-- In Europe, the mortgage payment arrears have been declining over the last couple of years.
+- In most of Europe, the mortgage payment arrears have been declining over the last couple of years.
 The Netherlands ranks amongst the countries with the lowest levels of arrears in Europe since 2014 - There is a trend of declining public auctions, present since 2012.
 This decline shows an improvement of payment behavior, a sign that banks supervise home-owners who have fallen in arrears more closely and the higher chance of selling the property in the public market due to increased house prices and shortage in the housing market - As shown in the graph below, the Netherlands continues to perform well in terms of forced sales and the level of payment arrears compared to other European countries.
 Historically the Netherlands show low and stable proportions of payment arrears